-Turn the key to OFF.
 Note that, unlike a dry-land vehicle, turning OFF the boat does not immediately stop its momentum.
 The boat will continue to move.
 Shifting to neutral will slow progress, but allowance must be made for continued movement.
 See information following for suggestions regarding docking.

-The ignition key is a safety measure.
+The power button is a safety measure.
 It allows the operator an opportunity to briefly and visually check the electrical system operation prior to starting.
 The key also reduces the likelihood of theft of the boat or unauthorized use.
-Always remove and take the key with you when leaving the boat.
+Always remove and take the key with you when the outing is done.